Bullet Proof Surf Alloy Review

 Something to consider about this product is that if you are tall and need your paddle to be adjusted to an extended length, the adjustment system might end up near your hand grip area.

 In terms of paddling performance, the BPS Alloy simply can't match the top-tier composite paddles.
-While we did like the shape of the blade, which aids in very clean entry and exit, flaws became very noticeable during the power stroke with the BPS Alloy.
+While we liked the shape of the blade, which aids in very clean entry and exit, flaws became very noticeable during the power stroke with the BPS Alloy.
 This earned it a relatively low score in this metric, which is responsible for 30% of the BPS Alloy's overall score.
 However, this paddle is still fairly solid and we don't overly dislike it.
 The BPS Alloy can very much propel you around on a paddleboard without major cause for concern but there are just much better options out there if you are willing to spend the money.

 The Alloy has one of the widest blades out of the entire group.
 This pushes plenty of water around and makes the BPS Alloy particularly effective when it comes to back-paddling.
-This makes it much easier to turn and maneuver your board in confined areas but does take quite a bit of force to pull through the water, which can be fatiguing for paddlers with less upper-body strength.
-The dihedral angle and scoop shape do make for a solid catch and we never really noticed any issues with paddle flutter — surprising, given its wider blade.
+This makes it much easier to turn and maneuver your board in confined areas but takes quite a bit of force to pull through the water, which can be fatiguing for paddlers with less upper-body strength.
+The dihedral angle and scoop shape make for a solid catch and we never really noticed any issues with paddle flutter — surprising, given its wider blade.

 However, the shaft on this paddle isn't the most rigid that we have seen, so you end up wasting tons of energy bending the paddle when you really put a ton of power into it.